dashtiali/barcode_aggregation_vs_feature_concatenation/README.md

 ## ⭕ Persistent Barcodes Aggregation vs 🔳 Feature Concatenation
 This repository contains the scripts used in the experiments for the project on:

-> 📜 Comparing the Effects of Persistent Barcodes Aggregation and Feature Concatenation on Medical Image Analysis
+> 📜 Comparing the Effects of Persistence Barcodes Aggregation and Feature Concatenation on Medical Imaging

 ### Installation